The GENIUS Act and Stablecoin Treasury: What Changes for Holders (2026)

 The GENIUS Act and Stablecoin Treasury: What Changes for Holders

 For years "is this stablecoin safe to hold?" had only a market answer.
-The GENIUS Act makes it partly a legal one.
-This guide is what the Act actually requires of issuers, what it changes for a company choosing treasury stablecoins, and why its effective date is not a fixed calendar date.
+The GENIUS Act — Public Law 119-27, signed in July 2025 — makes it partly a legal one.
+This article is narrowly about that statute: what it actually requires of issuers, what it changes for a company choosing treasury stablecoins, and why its effective date is not a fixed calendar date.
+It is the regulatory-event explainer; the durable stablecoin treasury policy that turns this into eligibility rules and concentration limits is a separate document.

-- Only "permitted payment stablecoin issuers" may issue; 100% reserves in permitted assets; monthly reserve disclosures; annual audits (larger issuers); seize/freeze/burn on lawful order; holders prioritised in issuer insolvency.
+- Only "permitted payment stablecoin issuers" may issue; they must hold 100% reserves in permitted assets, publish monthly reserve disclosures, obtain annual audits (larger issuers), be able to seize/freeze/burn on a lawful order, and prioritise holders in issuer insolvency.

-- Effective = earlier of 18 months after enactment OR 120 days after final implementing regulations — rule-trigger-dependent, not a fixed date (hedge; counsel-confirm).
+- The Act takes effect on the earlier of 18 months after enactment or 120 days after final implementing regulations — rule-trigger-dependent, not a fixed calendar date.
+Confirm the current status with counsel.

-- Treasury selection shifts toward issuers tracking permitted-issuer status; reserve-quality/transparency is now a legal bar, not just market practice.
+- Treasury selection shifts toward issuers tracking permitted-issuer status; reserve quality and transparency are now a legal bar, not just market practice.

 - It is not an accounting reclassification — a stablecoin is still not automatically cash.